 UPDATE: EL/EB/MLL Collegial Community Monthly Meeting

 English Learner/Emergent Bilingual/Multilingual Learner Collegial Community meetingOur monthly come-as-you-can meetings welcome all participants who are interested in discussing multilingual literacy research and practice.
-Sponsored by The Reading League and facilitated by Kari KurtoClaude Goldenberg, and myself (Jana Echevarria), we meet on the first Friday of each month (Please note the change from the last Friday to the first).
+Sponsored by The Reading League and facilitated by Kari KurtoClaude Goldenberg, and myself (Jana Echevarria), we meet via zoom on the first Friday of each month.

 We would be delighted to have you join us, whatever your perspective.
 Please complete the Google Form invitation to get a zoom link.
 Also, feel free to pass the invitation along to any interested colleagues and friends.